ArunaStorage/documentation/get_started/basic_usage/05_How-To-Objects.md

 This creates an Object in the AOS and marks it as _Staging_.
 As long as an Object is in the staging area data can be uploaded to it.

+This request needs at least APPEND permissions on the Object's Collection or the Project under which the Collection is registered.

 ```bash
 # Native JSON request to initialize an staging object
 curl -d '